-Mark is a Senior Teaching Fellow in Educational Development, situated in the Educational Development Unit in the Centre for Higher Education Research and Scholarship (CHERS).
-He is a Senior Fellow of the Higher Education Academy (SFHEA) and Director of the Imperial STAR Framework.
+Mark is a Senior Teaching Fellow in Educational Development, situated in the Centre for Higher Education Research and Scholarship (CHERS).
+He is Director of the Imperial STAR Framework, Co-Programme Leader of the PG Cert in University Learning and Teaching, and a Senior Fellow of the Higher Education Academy.

 As Director of the Imperial Star Framework, Mark coordinates the support and evaluation of HEA Fellowship applications for academic and teaching staff, and he chairs the STAR Review Panel.

-He teaches on all levels of Imperial's MEd programme in University Learning and Teaching, and currently leads the Evaluating Education module on the PG Certificate programme.
-He supervises postgraduate research in Education at Masters and PhD levels, and serves as Personal Tutor to students on the PG Cert and PG Diploma programmes.
+He co-leads Imperial's PG Cert in University Learning and Teaching, and teaches on all levels of the MEd programme, with a particular focus on ethnographic approaches and cultural aspects of learning.
+He supervises postgraduate research in Education at Masters and PhD levels, and serves as Personal Tutor to postgraduate students.

 Mark is also the course developer and leader of the Introduction to Active Learning workshop series, and he facilitates a range of other educational workshops including Communicating Knowledge and Team-Based Learning (TBL).